 A $30.00 late fee will be assessed to accounts that are not paid by the 25th day of the semester.

-Non-payment of the account could result in an Administrative Withdrawal and submission of the outstanding balance to the State of Minnesota Collection Agency for further action.
+Non-payment of the account will result in submission of the outstanding balance to the State of Minnesota Collection Agency for further action.
 Once an account is submitted to the Collection Division, a hold will be placed on the student’s account.
-The student may no longer attend classes, will not be able to register for subsequent terms, or receive a diploma or an official transcript until the account is paid in full.
+The student will not be able to register for subsequent terms or receive a diploma or an official transcript until the account is paid in full.